 Do you remember when you started your car today?
-Did you have to think whether the ignition was working and whether the fuel pump was sending gas to the engine and the pistons were cranking, etc?
-No. Then, why are networking teams dealing with thousands of operations across hundred of vendors in a manual fashion to support business intent?
+Did you think if the ignition was working or whether the fuel pump was sending gas to the engine or were the pistons cranking, etc?
+No, you didn’t.
+Then, why the networking teams are dealing with thousands of operations, across hundred of vendors in a manual fashion, to support business intent?

-Mike Lechner from F5 network faced similar challenge when he had to scale their Silverline DDoS private cloud deployment.
-Mike evaluated multiple network orchestration solutions including Anuta NCX, NSO from a big name vendor, Ansible and Puppet to solve this problem.
-Mike chose Anuta NCX for its flexibility, multi-vendor coverage, scalability and excellent support from Anuta team.
+Mike Lechner from F5 networks, faced a similar challenge when he had to scale their Silverline DDoS private cloud deployment.
+Mike evaluated multiple network orchestration solutions including Anuta NCX, NSO (from a big name vendor), Ansible and Puppet to solve this problem.
+Mike chose Anuta NCX because of its flexibility, multi-vendor coverage, scalability as well as excellent support from Anuta team.

-Listen to Mike as he shares his journey towards introducing network orchestration.
+Listen to Mike as he shares his journey of introducing network orchestration.

 00:01 Welcome to packet pushes the data networking podcast that repeatedly, predictably and reliably arrives in your podcatcher every week.
 In spite of the fact that it is hand cranked and artisanally crafted and manually published.
 The topic of infrastructure automation and orchestration is the toughest topic to discuss.
 And for every single company that’s out there, the whole process of introducing automation and getting to the orchestration process is just different.
 There are so many people, there are so many areas that can be improved.
 It’s just a tough place to start.
 In today’s sponsored show we are talking with Mike Lechner from F5 Networks about his experience of Anuta networks NCX and how that’s been helping them to deploy network services.
 Now Mike is the manager of product development at F5 Networks and is part of a team that operates the cloud services that offer DDoS protection and web application firewall.
 And that’s become just a massive area of interest for enterprises for securing their internet gateways as the rise of security has made us all think.
 So let’s get straight into it.
 First of all, Mike welcome to the show on the Packet Pushers, thanks so much for giving us your time today.